 As we become a global community, the need for secular ethical discourse becomes increasingly important.
 This course will explore how international culture, policy, and standards impact ethical practices around the world.
 Current events, anecdotes, and personal experiences will be brought together to highlight ethical theory in action in today’s global environment.
 General topics include: the Absolutism-Relativism debate, the Ethics of Globalization, Global Business Ethics, Global Bioethics with emphasis on feminist issues, Global Environmental Ethics, and the Ethics of Warfare and Terrorism.
 Prerequisite: PHL 100, or permission of the instructor.

-An examination of the moral theories of four major philosophical positions: Aristotle and Kant from the Western philosophical tradition, as well as Buddha and Confucius from the Eastern tradition.
-The aim is to explore as systematically as possible the understanding of the best or most moral life as interpreted by these positions, together with an understanding of the varying views of human nature correlated with them.
+An examination of the moral theories of some major philosophical positions from traditions East and West: for example, Aristotle and Kant from the Western philosophical tradition, as well as Buddha and Confucius from the Eastern tradition.
+The aim is to systematically explore the understanding of what these positions interpret the best or most moral life to be, and of what varying views of human nature are correlated with them.
 Moreover, this exploration will face the question of how one decides what is the best or most moral life, and also other central questions concerning the relationship of ethics to religion and science.
-Prerequisite: Honors Status.
+No prerequisite.

 This course examines classic debates in metaphysics and the nature of knowledge.
 Close attention is given the study of philosophical argumentation and methods.
 Topics usually include: knowledge, mind, reality, universals, identity, time, God, and freedom.
 Prerequisite: Philosophy 100.